coolwithyou/gomcp/README.md

 > 🚀 **Go MCP!** - From zero to AI superpowers in 30 seconds.
 Pick your tools, we'll handle the rest.
 >
 > 🌐 **Multi-language Support** - The entire MCP setup process is available in English, Korean, Japanese, Chinese, and Spanish.
 Change language anytime!
+>
+> 📌 **Curated Quality** - We carefully select only the most useful and versatile MCP servers.
+Quality over quantity.

 ## Table of Contents